-A combined sanitary drain is a private sanitary drain which connects two or more properties to one common Queensland Urban Utilities (QUU) sewer connection point.
-The first property on the combined sanitary drain will usually have the QUU sewer connection with a private drain running through this and neighbouring connected properties.
+A combined sanitary drain is a private sanitary drain which connects two or more properties to one common Urban Utilities sewer connection point.
+The first property on the combined sanitary drain will usually have the Urban Utilities sewer connection with a private drain running through this and neighbouring connected properties.

-To find out if you have a combined sanitary drain on your property, contact Council's Plumbing Services on 07 3403 8888.
+To find out if you have a combined sanitary drain on your property, phone Council on 07 3403 8888 and ask to speak with Plumbing Services.
 Copies of the sanitary drainage plan for the property and/or adjoining properties may be available for purchase from Council.

 How do I come off a combined sanitary drain?

 Before deciding to come off a combined sanitary drain, the property owner should find out where their property is on the drain.
-Where there are other upstream properties connected to the drain, the property owner wishing to disconnect may be required to provide a new sewer connection to those properties as well as their own.
-For further information relating to new sewer connections contact QUU on 13 26 57.
+Where there are other upstream properties connected to the drain, the property owner wishing to disconnect will be required to provide a new sewer connection to those properties as well as their own.
+For further information relating to new sewer connections contact Urban Utilities on 13 26 57.

 How an application for plumbing and drainage work is assessed depends on the nature of the work, whether a development approval is required and the apportioned fixture unit loading for the lot(s).